SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Support_services_agreement.md

 ## Definitions

-For the purpose of this Terms, the following terms shall have the meanings indicated below:
+For the purpose of these Terms, the following terms shall have the meanings indicated below:

 - "**Business Hours**" means 9:00 AM until 4:30 PM, Monday through Friday, in the time zone of the geographically closest [offices](https://skyline.be/contact) of Skyline (Izegem, Lisbon, Miami or Singapore), excluding respective public holidays.
 - "**Service Credit(s)**" means credits that can be utilized by User for one of the following services: optimization services, performance reviews, architecture reviews, design workshops or other consultancy services.